 How was this calculated?

-We took the total recorded stops of people of each racial group and calculated the percentage made for each reason.
+We took the total recorded stops of drivers of each racial group and calculated the percentage made for each reason.
 We then grouped these percentages according to stop reason.

 We combine categories of reasons for easier interpretation.
 See the Data Notes tab for details on how these categories are created and how racial groups are defined.